 When you use mouthwash, it is important to be sure that it is sugar-free.
 We also recommend using mouthwash that contains fluoride since this will help to kill any lingering bacteria while strengthening your teeth.
 Carry a bottle of mouthwash with you and rinse your mouth with it after meals, drinking a soda, or consuming coffee.
 As a Tucson, AZ dentist office, we understand that it is difficult to brush more than a couple of times per day.
 Rinsing your mouth, however, is relatively easy, and everyone has time for it.
 Taking this simple step can help to reduce your risk of cavities and gum disease.

-Check out what others are saying about our oral hygiene support services on Yelp: Oral Hygiene Basics Tucson
+Check out what others are saying about our oral hygiene support services on Google: Oral Hygiene Basics Tucson

 How to prevent tooth decay

 Our team prevents tooth decay every day by helping our patients to have clean and healthy teeth.
 Tooth decay starts when plaque is left on the teeth, and the acid inside of it starts to eat away at the enamel.
 Keeping teeth clean by removing plaque, therefore, prevents tooth decay.
 Simultaneously, at home you can continue to brush your teeth and floss after meals.
 If you do not have anything with you, rinse your mouth with water.
 This will help to remove some of the loose food particles that may be in your mouth or to remove some of the sugar from your teeth.
 You should also eat a healthy diet since everything that you eat is directly placed onto your teeth.